sagardua297/udacity-data-engineering-nd/Capstone Project/README.md

 ## Scenarios

 1. If the database size was increased by 100X:
+- Redshift cluster is already optimized for read heavy workloads.
+Volume of data will not be a problem here.
+- Need to increase EMR cluster size with higher volumes.

 2. To update the database every morning at 7am:
+- Schedule for DAG execution can be modified to run every morning at 7am.

 3. If the database needed to be accessed by 100+ people:
+- Redshift cluster concurrecy limits can be scaled based on requirement.